agsb/u2forth.asm/README.md

    __SP__        Stack pointer

+# Memory Model

+@ need reviews:

+As the Atmega8 have eeprom, flash and sram.
+All eeprom goes from $000 to $200, and is read to and write from, sram.
+All flash goes from $000 to $FFF, with boot sector, NRWW sector and RWW sector.
+RWW could be rewrited on-the-fly.
+All sram goes from $000 to $45F, 1120 bytes, first 96 are cpu registers $00 to $20, and I/O registers $00 to $3F, then 1024 free ram.
+Data Adress Space was to $000 to $05F reserved and $060 to $45F free.
+The boot sector could be 512, 1024 and 2048 bytes.
+The Stack Pointer (SP) must be set to point above 0x60, pushs decrements, pops increments.
+The Program Counter (PC) is 12 bits wide, thus addressing the 4K Program memory locations.

 #  why do not use SP as forth register ?

-  All functionality and times of call, return, push and pop, could be make with Z, Y, X at same cpu cycles.
+  All functionality and cycles of call, return, push and pop, could be made with Z, Y, X at same cpu cycles.
   Many extern standart library functions uses SP for internal pass-thru registers, then better leave SP for it.
   In Forth there is no generic SP.